3. Building a Test Plan

 3.7 Error reporting¶

 JMeter reports warnings and errors to the jmeter.log file, as well as some information on the test run itself.
-JMeter shows at the right hand end of its window, the number of warnings/errors found in jmeter.log file next to the warning icon.
+JMeter shows the number of warnings/errors found in jmeter.log file next to the warning icon (triangle) at the right hand end of its window.
 Click on the warning icon to show the jmeter.log file at the bottom of JMeter's window.
 Just occasionally there may be some errors that JMeter is unable to trap and log; these will appear on the command console.
 If a test is not behaving as you expect, please check the log file in case any errors have been reported (e.g. perhaps a syntax error in a function call).

 Sampling errors (e.g. HTTP 404 - file not found) are not normally reported in the log file.
 Instead these are stored as attributes of the sample result.
 The status of a sample result can be seen in the various different Listeners.